THE united kingdom

 Craig Little and Blake Whitehead

-Hailing from Glasgow, littlewhitehead takes their inspiration from the city’s working class and post-industrial culture.
+Littlewhitehead is and artist duo consisting of Craig Little and Blake Whitehead.
+Hailing from Glasgow, they take their inspiration from the city’s working class and post-industrial culture.
 Their darkly humorous sculptures provocatively explore the phenomenon of violence as an increasingly normalised means to identity and community.

-2015 - Fibreglass, resin, polyrethane, spray paint, peacock wicker chair, artificial plants, polo neck, jogging suit, towel, socks, slippers, wood -
+Fibreglass, resin, polyrethane, spray paint, peacock wicker chair, artificial plants, polo neck, jogging suit, towel, socks, slippers and wood.

 London